Cairo cathedral blast: Mourners take to the streets

 Cardboard placards bearing the names of those who died lined the wooden walls of the church.

-Screams and wailing were heard throughout the Pope's talk and as the coffins were taken to the funeral procession to be led by Sisi.
+Screams and wailing were heard throughout the Pope's talk and as the coffins were taken to the funeral procession to be led by el-Sisi.

 Swift condemnations

-On Sunday, Sisi condemned the attack and declared a three-day period of national mourning.
+On Sunday, el-Sisi condemned the attack and declared a three-day period of national mourning.

 The Grand Mufti, the highest official of religious law in Egypt, also condemned the "deplorable terrorist attack" on the cathedral.